filecoin-project/filecoin-docs/content/en/basics/what-is-filecoin/storage-market/index.md

 ---
 title: "Storage market"
-description: "The storage market is the data entry point into the network where storage providers and clients negotiate and publish storage deals on-chain."
+description: "The storage market is the data entry point into the network where storage providers (SPs) and clients negotiate and publish storage deals on-chain."
 lead: "The storage market is the data entry point into the network where storage providers and clients negotiate and publish storage deals on-chain."
 draft: false
 images: []